-With students working in groups, they will experience the interchange with other team members to share, challenge, and defend their various ideas. other team members to share, challenge, and defend their various lacus.
+With students working in groups, they will experience the interchange with other team members to share, challenge, and defend their various ideas.

 Instructional Methods

 The instructor should use lectures and discussions supplemented by demonstration of various food production techniques.
 A field trip to a working kitchen to emphasize the importance of safety and sanitation is beneficial.
 Student projects allow the students the opportunity to apply their knowledge and demonstrate their ability.
 For distance learning sections, the instructor should use mini lectures, student experiential exercises, readings and student projects.